-ANPR data from Gwent Police is submitted to the National ANPR Data Centre (NADC) where it is stored together with similar data from other forces for a period of two years.
+ANPR data from Gwent Police is submitted to the National ANPR Data Centre (NADC) where it is stored together with similar data from other forces for a period of one year.

 Searches of ANPR data can confirm whether vehicles associated with a known criminal has been in the area at the time of a crime and can dramatically speed up investigations.

 In addition to being mounted on police vehicles, ANPR cameras within the Gwent Police area are used at fixed locations where they will help to detect, deter and disrupt criminality.
 In line with national policy, we do not disclose details of our fixed locations as this information is likely to be of benefit to offenders and if known could reduce the value of ANPR to policing.

 National guidelines state that, if Gwent Police proposes to install additional ANPR cameras, an assessment must be conducted that demonstrates a clear need, taking account of the following factors:

 - National security and counter terrorism;

 In assessing whether new cameras are to be deployed, a Privacy Impact Assessment will be undertaken.
 We will consult with persons and organisations with a reasonable interest in the proposal unless that would be contrary to the purpose of the development, namely to detect, deter and disrupt criminality.